-Indicators of government and citizen participation focus on five measures of voter turnout and charitable giving:
+Indicators of government and citizen participation are focused on five measures of voter turnout and charitable giving:

-- Voter Turnout;
+- Voter Turnout:

 - Public Charities;

 - Private Foundations;

 - Giving to Public Charities; and

 - Giving to Private Foundations.

-Voter turnout was higher in the 2008 presidential election when compared to the 2004 and 2000 presidential elections, but the 2006 mid-term election turnout was lower than that in 2002.
-The ratio of public charities to population in Cleveland County increased 16% from 2004 to 2007.
-The corresponding ratios for larger public charities only (those using IRS Form 990 to report income greater than \$25,000) and for larger private foundations (those using IRS Form 990 to report income greater than \$25,000) remained stable.
-Per capita giving to public charities fluctuated around \$290 from 2001 to 2007, with the highest giving at \$325.16 (in 2007) and the lowest at \$262.54 (in 2004).
-Per capita giving to private foundations fluctuated around \$1.75 from 2001 to 2006, with the exception of 2005, when it was \$5.28.
+Voter turnout was higher in the 2008 presidential election when compared to the

+2004 and 2000 presidential elections, but the 2006 mid-term election turnout was lower than in 2002.
+From 2004 to 2007, the ratio of all public charities to population and the corresponding ratio for larger public charities only (those reporting income greater than \$25,000) both remained relatively stable.
+The ratio of larger private foundations (those reporting income greater than \$25,000) to population decreased by one third from 2004 to 2007.
+Per capita giving to public charities increased 39% from 2001 to 2007.
+Per capita giving to private foundations decreased 57% between 2001 and 2006, and fluctuated during that time period between a high of \$12.75 (2001) and a low of \$0.42 (2004).